Login

 What Is HHC?

+Although HHC is naturally found in Cannabis sativa in small amounts, it can be produced synthetically by hydrogenation (adding molecular hydrogen to a double bond) of cannabis extracts.
 The hydrogenation process was first used to convert THC to HHC in 1944 when a chemist named Roger Adams added hydrogen atoms to the compound delta-9 THC.

 How It Works

-Download Free Guide to the ECS
+Download Our Free Guide to the ECS

 Uses

-HHC is said to cause a “high” similar to that caused by delta-9 THC; however, it is also said to have the sedating and relaxing properties of other compounds, such as delta-8 THC (which is nearly identical to delta-9).
+HHC is said to cause a high similar to that caused by delta-9 THC; however, it is also said to have the sedating and relaxing properties of other compounds, such as delta-8 THC (which is nearly identical to delta-9).

 Potential Benefits

-The main benefit of HHC lies in its stability as a compound due to its increased shelf life and stable potency.
+As HHC is structurally similar to THC, it could have anti-inflammatory, antioxidative, and anti-emetic effects.
+However, the main benefit of HHC lies in its stability as a compound due to its increased shelf life and stable potency.
 It is also thought to provide similar benefits to THC, including:

 Risks and Drawbacks